-While VPN - virtual private networks - are not the panacea to being safe, secure and private on the internet, it is an essential component of the arsenal for individuals inclined to seek these liberties.
+While virtual private networks are not the panacea to being safe, secure and private on the internet, it is an essential component of the arsenal for individuals inclined to seek these liberties.

-If you don’t have a VPN yet, you can grab one for free, without having to pay a single penny for one.
+If you don’t have one yet, you can grab one for free, without having to pay a single penny for one.
 Just be careful though as not all free VPN providers are created equal and some might even compromise your security.

 Here are five questions you need to ask yourself before you download and install one.

 1. What is its business model?
-VPN providers are in for the money and running such a business does cost a lot especially if it is a popular one.
-Some, like Tunnelbear, will use free, just like Dropbox, as a marketing tool to entice potential customers to move to a paid version once they are happy with the free one.
+Providers are in for the money and running such a business does cost a lot especially if it is a popular one.
+Some will use their free version, just like Dropbox, as a marketing tool to entice potential customers to move to a paid version once they are happy with the free one.
 Most however will sell user data or provide a something to a third party that will, again, compromise your privacy.